javrasya/django-river/README.rst

        ...
        ]

-2. Create your states as one of them will be your initial state
-3. Create your transition approval metadata with authorized permissions and user groups along with their priority
-4. Create your first state machine in your model
+2. Create your first state machine in your model and migrate your db

     .. code:: python